ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ![Figure 1]({{"/assets/energy_py/sl_usl_rl.png"}})

-Reinforcement learning is the branch of machine learning where an agent **learns through action**.
+Machine learning can be separated into three broad categories, based on the type of feedback signal available to the learner.
+In reinforcement learning an agent learns through action.
 It's about making good decisions.

 It’s quite different from supervised learning.
 In supervised learning we start with (hopefully big) dataset.
 We train a model to predict the target associated with each sample.